 German data submission to Eudamed

-According to § 33 Medical Device Act, the German Institute of Medical Documentation and Information provides the required data from the national Medical Devices Information System for the European databank.
-To accomplish this, the DIMDI has developed a software for the XML upload from the national databanks.
+According to § 33 Medical Device Act, the team for the Medical Devices Information System of BfArM provides the required data from the national Medical Devices Information System for the European databank.
+To accomplish this, the former German Institute of Medical Documentation and Information (DIMDI) has developed a software for the XML upload from the national databanks.
 The current German data will be transmitted to Eudamed weekly.

 Development of Eudamed

 Between 1997 and 1999 DIMDI successfully developed the first version of Eudamed in the context of an EU project.

 In 2000, however, the EU Commission decided to take on the responsibility for the European databank.
 It set up Eudamed with the Directorate-General for Enterprise and Industry.
 Since January 2004 the competent authorities have been able to access the databank.
 Some EU Member States, esp. those lacking their own national systems, have begun to provide their data to Eudamed on a voluntary basis.
 However, since no binding agreements regarding the delivery process and data set existed, the database was not developed further.